PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-05 17:50:24
+Last updated: 2024-04-05 17:50:57
-Random Quote: Which meant for the first time in years, the world was wide open.
-Because kids, when a door closes... well, you know the rest. - Ted Mosby
+Random Quote: When the snows fall and the white winds blow, the lone wolf dies, but the pack survives.  -  Eddard Stark